Below is an example of how Estimated OCI (Overall Condition Index) is calculated.

 In the previous illustration. the performance curve estimated the index for year 2 at 85.
 An inspection in year 2 showed that the inspected index was 90.
 The curve was shifted upward, indicated by the red arrow with the solid orange line.
 The estimated condition uses the After Inspection line for the index value.
 So when the asset is 4 years old, its estimated OCI will be 80, not 75, if no other activities occur.

 Additional adjustments to the index are made based on the impacts of completed activities that occurred after the inspection.

 The asset continues to age according to the After Inspection line, indicated by the arrow with the dotted red line in the previous figure.
 In this case, it ages from 90 in year 2 to 85 in year 3.

-An activity, documented as a completed task, occurred in year 3.
-The After Maintenance index (indicated by a cyan line) shifts the curve again based on the Impacts identified for the Condition Categories.
+A task with an impact activity occurred in year 3.
+The After Maintenance index (indicated by a cyan line) shifts the curve again based on the Impact identified for the activity for the Condition Category.
 In this case, the index is improved to 100.
 This shift is indicated by the arrow with the dashed red line.

 The After Maintenance curve is used to determine the estimated condition.
 So in year 5, the asset will again have an estimated OCI of 90.